Current Travel Info

 Celebrations, Festivals, Events…

-There are always new and special events popping up in the Similkameen, so be sure to contact the local Visitor Centres; they will have the latest information about events for their areas located in Keremeos, Hedley, Princeton and Manning Park.
+There are always new and special events popping up in the Similkameen, so be sure to contact the local Visitor Centres; they will have the latest information on events in their areas, located in Keremeos, Hedley, Princeton, and Manning Park.

-Check out these event calendars: Similkameen Country, the Old Grist Mill and Gardens, and Manning Park Resort.
+Also check these event calendars: Similkameen Country, Grist Mill & Gardens and Manning Park Resort.

 Here are the highlights from across the Similkameen Valley from Manning Park to Cawston.